okafohenry/task-tracker/README.md

 # Task Tracker Application

-This is a task tracker application built with React, Redux Toolkit, and MOCK Api (https://mock-api.binaryboxtuts.com/) for user Authentication.
+This is a task tracker application built with Nextjs, Redux Toolkit, and MOCK Api (https://mock-api.binaryboxtuts.com/) for user Authentication.

 ## Features